 2018-02-05 18:41:43 • ID: 1718

-The early Gravettian in Central France: La Vigne Brun
+The early Gravettian of Central France: La Vigne Brun

 Figure 1 shows a 3, 5 cm (Micro) Gravette point from the Vigne Brun site, found at the site in large quantities (although mostly broken), and called: “Microgravette of Vigne-Brun type”.